 Green Rhino’s EnviroPad® is the market-leading smart polymer spill pad and the only one designed for outdoor use.
 Its proprietary smart polymer reacts with hydrocarbons forming a solid and insoluble rubber-like substance.

-The solidified pollutants are trapped inside the pad and physically cannot leak out.
+The solidified pollutants are trapped inside the pad and physically cannot leak.
 Rainwater isn’t contaminated by the solidified pollutants, so excess water can be allowed to drain out before storage or disposal.
 Book an onsite demonstration.

 EnviroPad® is available in a range of sizes including models large and robust enough for mini-diggers and JCBs to be parked on top.

-A unique feature of EnviroPad is that it has operating and disposal instructions printed on it, ensuring that operatives know how to use the pads correctly and can determine when they need replacing.
+A unique feature of the EnviroPad’s industrial spill mats is that it has operating and disposal instructions printed on it, ensuring that operatives know how to use the pads correctly and can easily determine when they need replacing.

 Smart polymer spill pads can be reused until their oil retention capacity has been reached.

 |Zero leakage in any conditions||None|